 About the Penguin Plunge

 The Port Moody Penguin Plunge is an annual tradition that has been taking place for over a dozen years.
 It happens every year, except for in 2016 when it had to be cancelled at the last minute after a boat ran aground right at the boat launch and leaked fuel into the water.
-The event didn’t take place in 2021 either because of the coronavirus pandemic.
+The event didn’t take place in 2021 and 2022 either because of the coronavirus pandemic.

 In years when the event does happen, local firefighters and other volunteers help set up and keep people safe (which some years can mean shoveling snow and putting salt on icy patches of ground before the crowds arrive).